What Are the Best Methods to Digitize 8mm Film?

 Depending on the storage environment, film can also become brittle over time.
 Splices can turn to dust and in extreme cases, the film can be so brittle that it cannot hold up in order pass through the scanner, breaking every few inches.
 While occasional breaks are expected in old film, very brittle film cannot be processed at all.
 All film eventually becomes this brittle.

-Best Methods for Digitizing 8mm Film: Next Steps
+Best Methods to Digitize Film: Next Steps

 1. Call or text Jamey (About Jamey) at 720 204-5464.